-Dr Roberts is passionate about the best use of available evidence and effective implementation to improve health outcomes.
+Alison is passionate about leading effective knowledge translation and implementation to improve outcomes.

 Craig Bosworth is a senior executive whose experience covers a range of sectors across Primary Care, Mental Health, Compensable and Private Health Insurance, Aged Care and the National Disability Insurance Scheme (NDIS).

 He graduated as a Physiotherapist, becoming a Director of Olympic Park Sports Medicine Centre before working for a number of organisations including TAC and Worksafe, Medibank Private, Healthways Australia and Healthdirect Australia.

 He has also held position Chief of Staff to the Federal Minister for Health, Aged Care and Sport.

 Most recently he was interim CEO for Aged and Community Services Australia (NSW, Qld and ACT divisions).

 Craig holds an MBA from Melbourne Business School and has studied at Wharton (Finance), Stanford (Strategy) and Monash (Health Economics) Universities.

 He is a past Director of Comcare, Multicultural Arts Victoria and the NSW Ministerial Advisory Board for Preventative Health.

 Professor Danielle Mazza is the Head of the Department of General Practice at Monash University.
 Widely published in academic journals, she is the author of the GP textbook 'Women's health in general practice'.

 Throughout her career Danielle has made significant contributions as a researcher and educator to advance general practice and primary health care in Australia in the fields of preventative care, women’s sexual and reproductive health and the early detection of cancer.